Department of Earth and Planetary Sciences

 Mission Statement

-The Department of Earth and Planetary Sciences is dedicated to advancing scientific knowledge in geosciences, especially in General Geology, Earth System and Climate, Environmental Geoscience, and Water Science.
-The Department finds solutions to complex multi-disciplinary problems involving Earth and Planetary sciences.
+The Department of Earth and Planetary Sciences is dedicated to advancing scientific knowledge in geosciences, especially in general geology, earth system and climate, environmental geoscience, water science, and planetary sciences.
+The Department finds solutions to complex multidisciplinary problems involving earth and planetary sciences.

 General Information